 Proper usage of all Cornerstone University brand logos is essential to the brand.
 The vertical format of all logos must be used whenever possible.

-The following are common misuses of the brand identity and must be avoided at all costs:
+The following are common misuses of the brand identity and must be avoided:

-• using the Cornerstone University, GRTS, PGS or Golden Eagle signatures as stand
+- Using the Cornerstone University, GRTS, PGS or Golden Eagle signatures as stand alone elements

-• mixing elements of the various official logos (i.e., replacing the cube with the golden
+- Mixing elements of the various official logos (i.e., replacing the cube with the golden eagle, etc.)

 To ensure visibility and to distinguish our logo from other elements of a document, please leave a clear space of at least 1/8” surrounding the logo.